sorentorp/annual-cycle-illustration/README.md

 # annual-cycle-illustration
 JS app to create illustrations for yearly cycle activities.
-Some stuff still in Swedish from local development.
+This version is in english.

 ## Demo
 A Demo can be found [here](http://perenstrom.github.io/annual-cycle-illustration)